wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/plan-configure-network-settings-for-microsoft-teams/includes/03-plan-network-deployment-using-network-planner.md

 1. Sign into **Microsoft Teams admin center.**
 2. Navigation to **Planning** > **Network Planner**.
-3. On the Network Planner page, select the **Personas** section, review the default personas, and then select **Add persona** if you’d like to add a custom persona.
+3. On the **Network Planner** page, select the **Personas** section, review the default personas, and then select **Add persona** if you’d like to add a custom persona.
 4. On the **Add persona** page, provide the persona name and description.
-Under the Permissions section, select from the following services: Audio, Video, Screen sharing, File sharing, Conference audio, Conference video, Conference screen sharing and PSTN.
+Under the Permissions section, select from the following services: Audio, Video, Screen sharing, File sharing, Conference audio, Conference video, Conference screen sharing, and PSTN.
 5. Select **Apply**.

 :::image type="content" source="../media/network-planner-add-persona.png" alt-text="A screenshot of creating custom personas":::